This post may contain affiliate links. Please read our disclosure policy.

 @littlespicejar Savory Zucchini Muffins aka Red Lobster Biscuits Full recipe linked in my profile and on littlespicejar.com. #cheddarbaybiscuits #cheddarbaybiscuits #zucchinirecipes #zucchinirecipe #savory #savoryfood #bakingtiktok #muffins #cheeselover ♬ Chillest in the Room – L.Dre

-If you’re wondering what the perfect time of day is to serve these savory muffins – I’d say anytime!
 They’re great for breakfast with eggs and even better for dinner with some grilled chicken and salad or even a large bowl of soup.
-They work for a midday snack too with 10 grams of protein packed into each muffin.
+Savory zucchini muffins pack around 9 grams of protein per muffin in the most delicious way.

 Ingredients for savory zucchini muffins:

-• All-purpose flour: This recipe uses both all-purpose flour and almond flour to make them a bit more protein-packed and lighter on carbohydrates.
+• All-purpose flour: This recipe uses both all-purpose flour and almond flour to make them a bit more protein-packed

-• Almond flour: Amps up the protein content of these zucchini muffins.
-Each muffin has a whopping 10 grams of protein!
+• Almond flour: Amps up the protein content

 • Baking powder: this is the leavening agent we use in the batter to help the muffins rise in the tin.